Hollywood Remains to Be Seen

 DeSha received 34 commendations on her personnel record, and was highly praised in her performance evaluations.
 DeSha was "a dedicated and energetic officer who goes out and enjoys getting the job done," one of her supervisors wrote in her evaluations.

-DeSha worked out of the North Hollywood Community Police Station for three years before taking an administrative position at LAPD's Office of Operations in the Parker Center in downtown L.A., about a week before her death.
+DeSha worked out of the North Hollywood Community Police Station for three years before taking an administrative position at LAPD's Office of Operations in the Parker Center in downtown L.A. in early September 2008.
 In one of her first duties, she briefed LAPD officials on a new computerized tracking system to streamline the deployment of the department's nearly 10,000 officers.

 "She was uncommonly thoughtful, very intelligent," said LAPD Assistant Chief Earl Paysinger, who ran the department's Office of Operations.